G-AOARD/Legal-Case-Entailment-Framework/README.md

-# Offical implementation of the paper: A Retrieval-focused Language Models Framework for Legal Case Entailment
+# Official implementation of the paper: A Retrieval-focused Language Models Framework for Legal Case Entailment
-### The system is implempted by Tran Cong Thanh with Prof Nguyen Le Minh (PI, supervisor) in NguyenLab@JAIST
+### The system is implemented by Tran Cong Thanh with Prof Nguyen Le Minh (PI, supervisor) in NguyenLab@JAIST

 ## Results on COLIEE Legal Case Entailment Task